rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

   various ways (e.g. cargo, clippy, miri, RLS) that must be supported.
 - Compiler stability: the compiler should not crash or fail ungracefully on the stable channel.
-- Rust stability: the compiler must respect rust's stability guarantees by not breaking programs that previously compiled despite the many changes that are always going on to its implementation.
+- Rust stability: the compiler must respect Rust's stability guarantees by not breaking programs that previously compiled despite the many changes that are always going on to its implementation.
 - Limitations of other tools: rustc uses LLVM in its backend, and LLVM has some